9hafidz6/main1/docs/DeveloperGuide.md

-**Use case: Find a task by searching for keyword**
+**Use case: Find a ingredient by searching for keyword**

 1. User requests to find tasks with the given keyword

-2. Program loads up and shows tasks with the given keyword
+2. Program loads up and shows ingredient with the given keyword

 **Extensions**

-- 2a.
-Task List is empty
+- 2a. ingredient List is empty

   - Program prompts for correct syntax